uizard-technologies/nx-fast-s3-cache/README.md

 ## Requirements

-The default Linux Github Actions runners already comply with the following requirements:

 1. GNU `tar` (or compatible) executable at `/usr/bin/tar`
 2. The `pigz` executable should be in `PATH` so `tar` can find it